SamidyFR/Virgil/README.md

 Virgil's main purpose is simple: Use Safe Sources.
 We only use sources listed on [FMHY](https://fmhy.net) And the list is always up to par with FMHY.

 # Features
+- Helps find Game Download Links
-- Only indexes links Tested by FMHY
+- Only indexes links Tested by FMHY, a trusted, highly vetted megathread
 - Uses Google search indexing to provide results quickly
 - Minimalist UI